GrieferAtWork/KOSmk4/readme.md

 		- `mpfr`, `gmp`, `mpclib` (needed for building gcc)
 		- `patch` (for patching 3rd party packages to better understand KOS)
 		- `gdb` (if you wish to debug KOS)
-- On linux: Everything work out of the box, but here's some hints:
+- On linux: Everything should work out of the box, but here's some hints:
-	- You'll still need all of the same utilities listed for above under *Cygwin*
+	- You'll still need all of the same utilities listed above under *Cygwin*
 	- To install `mpfr` / `gmp` / `mpclib` (as needed for building gcc), I had to do:
 	  ```sh
 	  apt-get install libmpc-dev